 Advertising Design with Logos

-We aimed for retro style music, we wanted something really retro so we used the 1-bit version of the program PixiTracker.
+We aimed for retro style music so we used the 1-bit version of the program PixiTracker.
 Even also in the Mastering, Shiftypixlz wanted to keep the sound as close as he could to the original raw files composed by Noisechip.
 The result has some controversy, it was not a good choice for most of the players and we got some bad comments about it.
-We decided to go for a style that would be a good fit for people, but we failed in aiming for the general public.
-Even knowing this after publishing the game we decided to keep the original soundtrack.
-It can help increase the feeling of the mix of the graphics and the script having "strange" music in the background.
+We decided to keep the original soundtrack, it can help increase the feeling of the mix of the graphics and the script having "strange" music in the background.
 Like in Covox Park we implemented the songs into the game not as a loop and we needed to solve the same problem of Mastering.

 Noisechip was realy surprised at the work of Shiftypixlz in Mastering, he found out his real talent in this process listening to the final version of the songs.